 On the events page, you can follow up on events in your system and get information about the event type and the user who initiated the event.

-See also: Managing events
+See also: Reviewing system events

 See also: Managing generic links